dotnet/docs-aspire/docs/azure/integrations-overview.md

 ### Local provisioning and `Azure.Provisioning`

-To avoid conflating terms and to help disambiguate "provisioning", it's important to understand the distinction between _local provisioning_ and _Azure provisioning_:
+To avoid conflating terms and to help disambiguate "provisioning," it's important to understand the distinction between _local provisioning_ and _Azure provisioning_:

 - **_Local provisioning:_**

   By default, when you call any of the Azure hosting integration APIs to add Azure resources, the <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning(Aspire.Hosting.IDistributedApplicationBuilder)> API is called implicitly.
 This API registers services in the dependency injection (DI) container that are used to provision Azure resources when the app host starts.
-This is known as _local provisioning_.
+This concept is known as _local provisioning_.
 For more information, see [Local Azure provisioning](local-provisioning.md).

 - **_`Azure.Provisioning`:_**